sc0h0/efx2026hiring/README.md

 - `accounts_with_first_payment_by_week`
 - `cumulative_activation_rate`

-### 5. Data-quality checks
+### 5. Data-quality review

-Before calculating the final metric, inspect the data and note any quality issues or assumptions.
+Before calculating the final metric, inspect the data and note any quality issues or assumptions that may affect the result.

+You are not expected to make the data perfect.
+The aim is to show that you can think critically about whether the source data supports the metric you are building.

-Be ready to show checks for things like:
+Be prepared to explain:

-- missing placement dates
-- missing or invalid placed balances
-- payment rows with unknown account IDs
-- payments before placement
-- duplicate payment rows
-- negative or zero payment amounts
-- inconsistent segment values
-- very recent cohorts with incomplete observation time
+- what checks you ran
+- what issues, if any, you found
+- whether you excluded, transformed, flagged, or retained questionable records
+- how those decisions affect the recovery and activation metrics

 ## Optional extension: contact-event analysis

 If you finish the core task and want to demonstrate additional analytical depth, use `contacts.csv` to explore one operational question.

-Examples:

-- Do accounts with at least one contact before first payment activate faster?
-- Are accounts with a `promise_to_pay` contact more likely to pay within 14 days?
-- Which contact channel is associated with the highest first-payment rate?
-- How many contacts happen before first payment by risk band?
-- Are higher-risk or hardship accounts contacted more frequently?
-- Are contact outcomes associated with recovery, or could the relationship be affected by selection bias?
+For example, you might investigate whether contact activity appears to be associated with payment activation or recovery outcomes.

 This is optional.
 If you use the contacts table, be careful with causality.
 Contacted accounts may differ from non-contacted accounts.
 A higher payment rate after contact does not automatically prove that the contact caused the payment.